 Family bed sharing is where children sleep with parents on the same bed.
 The normal and more acceptable practice is for children to sleep on their own bed/crib in a separate room.
 Family bed sharing is not to be confused with co-sleeping where parents and children share a bedroom as opposed to a bed.
 This topic generates a lot of debate where some people oppose and others support it.

 Family bed sharing is common practice is many cultures.
 It is however looked down upon in North America, Europe and Australia.
 In India for example, 93% of children between the ages of 3-10 have shared a bed with their parents.

 Before the 19th century bed sharing was common in all parts of the world.
 It was mostly done for the simple reason of keeping the baby warm.
-As better ways to keep the baby warm were invented, the rates of family bed sharing have been on the low.
+As better ways to keep the baby warm were invented, the rates of bed sharing with family have been on the low.

-In western cultures, family bed sharing has been re-introduced recently by attachment parenting enthusiasts.
+In western cultures, bed sharing with family has been re-introduced recently by attachment parenting enthusiasts.
 They claim that sharing a bed with your kids strengthens the bond between you.
 A recent study in Kentucky revealed that 15% of children up to 2 years share a bed with their parents.